goodwolflabs/push-express/README.md

 # Push Express 🚀🔔

-**Push Express** is a tool that simplifies the integration of push notification components in web projects.
-It allows you to quickly add notification components and services using TypeScript or JavaScript, with support for Yarn and NPM.
+**Push Express** is a tool that simplifies the integration of Push Protocol product components into web projects.
+Although development began with the implementation of push notification services, it now supports a wide range of Push Protocol functionalities.
+It allows you to add components and services quickly using TypeScript or JavaScript, with support for Yarn and NPM.

 ## Features

-- Adds push notification components with a single command.
+- Adds components for all Push Protocol products with a single command.
 - Supports both TypeScript and JavaScript.
 - Automatically installs dependencies using Yarn, NPM, or manually.
-- Easy integration with [Push Protocol](https://push.org/) to manage Web3 notifications.
+- Simple integration with [Push Protocol](https://push.org/) to manage Web3 notifications, chats, and more.

 ## Installation (Optional)

 To install **Push Express**, follow these steps:

-### Install using npm
+### Install with npm

 ```bash
 npm install -g push-express
 ```

-### Install using Yarn
+### Install with Yarn

 ```bash
 yarn global add push-express